filannim/clinical-norma/README.md

     $ python clinical_norma.py 'approximately on June' 20150212
     ('approximately on june', 'DATE', '2015-06', 'Month', 'APPROX')

-You may alternatively want to provide a clinical document and a temporal expression.
+You may alternatively want to provide a clinical document and a temporal expression (format YYYYMMDD).
 In this case, the document is analysed and the pivotal clinical dates are extracted (date of admission, discharge, operation, transfer) to then be used by the normaliser as utterance time points.